sa08MilneB57/RiemannSphere/README.md

 Written in Processing 3.
 ## Download and Install
- - On windows, download the appropriate zip file marked "RiemannSphere Windows 32-Bit.zip"
+ - On windows, download the appropriate zip file marked "RiemannSphere Windows XX-Bit.zip"
  - Otherwise, download Processing 3 from https://processing.org/ and everything EXCEPT the zip files.
 Use Processing 3 to open RiemannSphere.pde and click "play"

 ## Description